md-zaman/docker-learning/Mosh/Readme.md.txt

 1. cd ~
     - takes you to the home directory

 2. mv
+    - moves files or directories.
+Requires more options here.

 3. touch hello.txt
     - to create a file in txt. touch command is used to create files